JaxzTan/ft_transcendence/README.md

 a move.
 Every action is a request the server accepts or rejects against its own copy of the board, which is what makes the multiplayer and remote-player modules defensible rather than merely functional.

+**Why Socket.IO over plain WebSockets.** It provides automatic reconnection, rooms, and broadcasting out of the box, which the live board, presence, and reconnect flows build on.

+**Why Passport + JWT in httpOnly cookies + bcrypt.** Passport handles the OAuth 2.0 flows for Google, GitHub, and 42, so the provider callbacks are handled by a well-known library.
+Sessions use a short-lived JWT access token (15 minutes) stored in an httpOnly cookie, so page scripts cannot read it and XSS cannot steal it.
+The refresh token (7 days) is stored hashed in Redis and rotated on every use, so a leaked token stops working once it is reused, and can be revoked on logout or password reset.
+Passwords are hashed with bcrypt, so a database leak does not expose usable credentials.

+**Why Prisma.** Prisma keeps the database schema in one place and generates a type-safe client from it, so queries are checked at compile time and no SQL is written by hand.
+Schema changes are kept as committed migrations, so the database can be recreated or upgraded consistently on any machine.

 ## Database Schema